ejaz-ahmed/grails-multitenant-plugin/README.md

 ﻿# TOC

-# grails-multitenant-plugin
+# grails-multitenant-plugin - Sponsored by SaasMax
-This plugin adds multitenant support for grails 3 based on hibernate filters.
+This plugin is sponsored by SaaSMax Inc. It adds multitenant support for grails 3 applications based on hibernate filters.
 Tenants are resolved using spring security.
-It does not support URL based tenant resolver for the time being.
+It does not support URL based tenant resolver for the time being however it is in pipeline and will be implemented soon.

 ## Installation